 As of February 18th, 2022, under the Executive Order 2022-009, everyone traveling to Puerto Rico must complete the Traveler’s Declaración Form under the following requirements: a) If you do not have the booster dose noted in your Vacu ID, b) If you do not have the booster shot, c) If you are not vaccinated, d) If you come from an international flight (vaccinated and unvaccinated).
 This will help minimize waiting times in the line.
 In addition, you must meet various requirements imposed by the local government.
 Please check the Travelers Guide for more information.

-What is the new entry requirement to visit Puerto Rico?
+What is the COVID-19 protocol for travel to and from Puerto Rico?

-If I don't have a qualified Covid-19 test result, can it be performed for me at the airport?
+If I don't bring a test result, can I have the test performed at the airport?

 Where do I fill out the Travel Declaration Form?

 The Government of Puerto Rico has made this form available online at 1link.travelsafe.pr.gov—you can fill it out from a computer or smartphone.
 If it cannot be completed, you will be given a printed version so that you can fill it out upon arrival at the airport.
 For more information: www.discoverpuertorico.com/info/travel-guidelines.

 Where can I get tested for COVID-19 in the United States prior to my arrival in Puerto Rico?

 Are there any exceptions to the requirements to travel to Puerto Rico?

 Executive Order 2022-009 applies to anyone traveling to Puerto Rico, with the exception of Aviation mechanics or flight crew members who will not be on the island for more than 72 hours, military personnel and other persons authorized by the Department of Health.

 Do the hotels and short-term lodgings (AirBnB) in Puerto Rico have any protocols enforced for visitors?